zalando-stups/documentation/components/senza.rst

 ``SpotAlternatives``
     The EC2 instance types that should be used as Spot instead of the On-Demand ``InstanceType``.
-The selection of which one is effectivelly used is controlled by the `Elastigroup cluster orientation`_.
+The selection of which ones are effectivelly used is controlled by the `Elastigroup cluster orientation`_.
 The default setting is "Balanced".
+    If this property is not set, the same instance type as the On-Demand `InstanceType` is set as the single Spot alternative.

 ``Elastigroup``
-    The raw specification of the Elastigroup.
+    This is the, optional, raw specification of the Elastigroup.
 Please refer to the vendor documentation for the full specification of the `Elastigroup Create API`_.
     The content of this property is copied to the ``group`` attribute of the API.
+    Please read below for details about precedence of conflicting settings.

 Senza will try to mix and match `Senza::TaupageAutoScalingGroup`_ properties with the Elastigroup.
 Raw definitions inside the ``Elastigroup`` property take precedence